revel/revel/README.md

 - Testing tools
 - Command line tool support for initializing the default project layout.
 - Performance testing / tuning
-- godoc cleanup / break into a bunch of packages?
 - AppEngine support
 - HOCON library for application.conf
-- Sample with a rich client side app
-  - Accepting / Returning JSON
 - .routes.Application.Method
-- User provided template funcs
 - Multipart forms / file uploads
-- Extract 'field' template helper
 - Extract default error messages to resource file
-- Examples: Regular web page, JSON return, streaming return, comet, websocket
-- Clean up stack traces
-- Allow access to requestwriter and make it easy to get Revel out of the way when necessary
 - Make it not hard to do this: https://gist.github.com/2328236
 - BigDecimal replacement (for currency / that works with MySQL)
 - Fixtures